 - India to conduct a plebiscite in the state.

 - The state of Jammu and Kashmir is defined as it existed on or before the invasion of Pakistan on 22nd October 1947.
-This includes the present territory of Pak occupied Kashmir (POK), Gilgit, Baltistan, Jammu, Laddhak and Kashmir valley.
+This includes the present territory of Pak-occupied Kashmir (POK), Gilgit, Baltistan, Jammu, Laddhak, and Kashmir Valley.

 - Pakistan asked for time to vacate its occupation but it never complied.

-- As nearly one-third of the state of Jammu and Kashmir is still under the occupation of Pakistan, it is a noncompliance of conditions leading to the plebiscite.
+- As nearly one-third of the state of Jammu and Kashmir is still under the occupation of Pakistan, it is a non-compliance of conditions leading to the plebiscite.

 Sheikh Abdullah’s movement – Formal incorporation of Kashmir into the Indian Union

 Kashmir’s first political party, the Muslim Conference, was formed in 1925, with Sheikh Abdullah as president.
 Later, in 1938, it was renamed as National Conference.
-The National Conference was a secular organisation and had a long association with the Congress.
+The National Conference was a secular organization and had a long association with Congress.
 Sheikh Abdullah was a personal friend of some of the leading nationalist leaders including Nehru.

 National Conference started a popular movement to get rid of the Maharaja.
 Sheikh Abdullah was the leader.

-After the Maharaja Hari Singh signed an ‘Instrument of Accession’ with the Government of India, Sheikh Abdullah took over as the Prime Minister of the State of J&K (the head of the government in the State was then called Prime Minister) in March 1948.
+After Maharaja Hari Singh signed an ‘Instrument of Accession’ with the Government of India, Sheikh Abdullah took over as the Prime Minister of the State of J&K (the head of the government in the State was then called Prime Minister) in March 1948.